SonkeWohler/.vim/README.md

 ln -sv .vim/.vimrc _vimrc
 ```

 Lastly, I use [AutoHotkey](https://www.autohotkey.com/) to remap some keys in certain contexts.
-I create a symlink such that this script is loaded on system start like this:
+This is specific to windows, although there appear to be [analogues in linux](https://unix.stackexchange.com/questions/165124/autohotkey-equivalent#:~:text=There's%20a%20port%20of%20AutoHotKey,unix%20systems%20is%20the%20shell.).
+I create a symlink such that my ahk script is loaded on system start like this:

 ```
-ln -sv ~/.vim/hotkeysOnStartup.ahk ~/AppData/Roaming/Microsoft/Windows/Start\ Menu/Programs/Startup/hotkeysOnStartup
+ln -sv ~/.vim/hotkeysOnStartup.ahk ~/AppData/Roaming/Microsoft/Windows/Start\ Menu/Programs/Startup/hotkeysOnStartup.ahk
 ```

+You'll also have to make sure `.ahk` is registered to run with AutoHotkey in your system.

 ## plugins